Analysis | The bizarre, literal isolation of Vladimir Putin

 The implication is that perhaps the table was a negotiating tactic aimed at encouraging France to consider the Russia-administered test.
 Or, perhaps, that someone on the Russian side was being overly cautious in interpreting the risks.
 Speaking to Reuters, one source familiar with the negotiations said that “the Russians told us Putin needed to be kept in a strict health bubble.”

 Why that would be the case isn’t clear.
 Again, perhaps it was just an effort to solicit DNA from Macron.
-But that doesn’t explain why Putin and Russia would use similar distancing when meeting with Hungarian Prime Minister Viktor Orban earlier this month.
+But that doesn’t explain why Putin and Russia would use similar distancing when meeting with Hungarian Prime Minister Viktor Orban this month.
 Was Orban, too, unwilling to submit to a Russian test?

 Perhaps.
 But was Russian Foreign Minister Sergei Lavrov?
 When he met with Putin in Moscow on Feb.
-14, he sat about as far away from Putin as had Macron.
-Photographs of the scene are about 95 percent photos of the room, with the diminutive Russians depicted at either edge of the photo.
+14, he sat about as far away from Putin as Macron had.
+Photographs of the event are about 95 percent photos of the room, with the diminutive Russians depicted at either edge of the photo.

 Clearly, Lavrov was not afraid of the Russian government obtaining his DNA.
 So why the distance?
 Perhaps it was born of urgency, a need to talk with Lavrov without waiting for test results.

-That, though, doesn’t explain why, a week later, Putin’s staged conversation with his security council (in which they predictably concurred with Putin’s assessment of how to respond to Ukraine) took place in a room approximately the size of the Capitol rotunda.
+That, though, doesn’t explain why, a week later, Putin’s staged conversation with his Security Council (in which members predictably concurred with Putin’s assessment of how to deal with Ukraine) took place in a room approximately the size of the U.S. Capitol Rotunda.
 This was prerecorded, meaning that testing could have been administered easily.
 If it was, it didn’t matter: The council was kept at an extended distance from Putin.

 That photo also shows that Putin is, in fact, the center of the bubble.
 There’s some distancing between the attendees (who one would assume have been vaccinated, given their government roles and Russia’s pride in its own vaccine).
 But all are kept at a significant distance from the president himself, even in that cavernous space.

-Note: An earlier version of this article incorrectly said that Putin's meetings with Brazil's Jair Bolsonaro and Hungary's Viktor Orban were part of the same event.
-The article has been corrected.